jbsf2/protomock/README.md

 ## Motivation / use case

-ProtoMock was built to support using protocols, rather than behaviours and/or plain modules, for modeling and accessing external APIs.
+ProtoMock was built to support using protocols, rather than behaviours or plain modules, for modeling and accessing external APIs.
 When external APIs are modeled with protocols, ProtoMock can provide mocking capabilities.